steno-aarhus/sdcar/hiring/dif-project/research-software-engineer.md

 -   Experience in or familiar with interacting with and/or developing APIs
 -   Familiarity with general data engineering practices
+-   Has some experience or familiarity with the research environment and its specific set of needs

 ## Other details and job expectations